sudheermuthyala/EKS/03-Kubernets-Fundamentals/03-Deployment/README.md

 ## 04-Pause Deployment and Two Changes
 # Introduction
 - Why do we need Pausing & Resuming Deployments?
+    - If we want to make multiple changes to our Deployment, we can pause the deployment make all changes and resume it.

 ```t
 # Pause the Deployment